Afghan girls’ football team flees to Pakistan

-LAHORE, Pakistan, Sep 15 – Members of Afghanistan’s national girls’ football team have fled across the border into Pakistan dressed in burqas, a month after the hardline Taliban swept back into power, officials said Wednesday.
+Lahore (Pakistan) (AFP), Sep 15 – Members of Afghanistan’s national girls’ football team have fled across the border into Pakistan, officials said Wednesday, a month after the hardline Taliban swept back into power.

 The group of junior players and their coaches and families had tried to escape the country last month but a devastating bomb attack at Kabul airport left them stranded, someone close to the team told AFP.

-In total, more than 75 people crossed the northern border on Tuesday, before travelling south to the city of Lahore where they were greeted with flower garlands.
+More than 75 people crossed the northern border on Tuesday, before travelling south to the city of Lahore where they were greeted with flower garlands.
+About 30 more are still hoping to cross into Pakistan.

+They will stay in Pakistan for a month before moving on to another country.

-Afghanistan’s new rulers, which banned women from playing all sport during their first rule in the 1990s, have indicated that women and girls will face restrictions in playing sport.
+The Taliban banned women from playing all sport during their first rule in the 1990s and have indicated women and girls will face restrictions in playing sport this time around.

-A senior Taliban official has told Australian media it was “not necessary” for women to play.
+A senior Taliban official has told Australian media it is “not necessary” for women to play.

 Pakistan’s federal minister for information Fawad Chaudhry welcomed the women players in a tweet early Wednesday morning.

 “We welcome Afghanistan Women football team they arrived at Torkham Border from Afghanistan.
-The players were in possession of valid Afghanistan Passport, Pakistan visa and were received by Nouman Nadeem of PFF,” Chaudhry tweeted.
+The players were in possession of valid Afghanistan Passport, Pakistan visa,” Chaudhry tweeted.

 Pakistan’s prime minister is a former international cricketing star and sports hero among Pakistanis.

-Tens of thousands of Afghan nationals have fled the country since the Taliban seized power, fearing reprisal attacks or repression.
+Tens of thousands of Afghan nationals have fled their country since the Taliban seized power, fearing reprisal attacks or repression.

+At least 75 members of the Afghan women’s national football team and their family members were evacuated to Australia last month, with more expected to follow.